CaloFlow: Fast and Accurate Generation of Calorimeter Showers with Normalizing Flows: Density Estimation with Normalizing Flows

-In this paper, we will consider a new combination of transformations and neural network parametrizations that we believe maximizes the expressivity of the normalizing flows: RQS transformations with MADE blocks for the parameters. \begin{itemize} \item MADE blocks offer superior density estimation performance compared to coupling layers~\cite{2017arXiv170507057P}.
+In this paper, we will consider a combination of transformations and neural network parametrizations that we believe maximizes the expressivity of the normalizing flows: RQS transformations with MADE blocks for the parameters. \begin{itemize} \item MADE blocks offer superior density estimation performance compared to coupling layers~\cite{2017arXiv170507057P}.
 The price one pays for this is that the MADE approach is very fast in one direction, as the full set of transformation parameters are given by the outputs of a single pass through the MADE block.
 The other direction, however, is slow in evaluation as the parameters for the inverse transformation can only be obtained by looping through all dimensions.
 (Coupling layer based approaches tend to be equally fast in both directions.)
-Depending on the use case and the available computing resources, one can choose to implement the faster pass for the density-estimation direction, yielding a masked autoregressive flow (MAF)~\cite{2017arXiv170507057P}; or implement the faster pass for the sampling direction, yielding an inverse autoregressive flow (IAF)~\cite{2016arXiv160604934K}.\footnote{While the original references for MAF~\cite{2017arXiv170507057P} and IAF~\cite{2016arXiv160604934K} only use affine transformations, we use the terminology for a generic stack of MADE blocks with any type of transformation.} Even though our main application would be sampling (generation of calorimeter showers), we implemented the MAF-style architecture, as it was impossible to store the gradients while looping through 504 dimensions the way the IAF is implemented in the {\tt nflows 0.14} \cite{nflows} software package.
-Even after overcoming the memory constraints, training the IAF-style architecture would still take significantly longer than the MAF-style architectecture, making it likely prohibitive.
+Depending on the use case and the available computing resources, one can choose to implement the faster pass for the density-estimation direction, yielding a masked autoregressive flow (MAF)~\cite{2017arXiv170507057P}; or implement the faster pass for the sampling direction, yielding an inverse autoregressive flow (IAF)~\cite{2016arXiv160604934K}.\footnote{While the original references for MAF~\cite{2017arXiv170507057P} and IAF~\cite{2016arXiv160604934K} only use affine transformations, we use the terminology for a generic stack of MADE blocks with any type of transformation.} Even though our main application would be sampling (generation of calorimeter showers), we implemented the MAF-style architecture, as it was impossible to store the gradients of the IAF-style architecture while looping through 504 dimensions.
+Even if the memory constraints could be overcome, training the IAF-style architecture would still take significantly longer than the MAF-style architectecture, making it likely prohibitive.
 Instead, in a future project~\cite{FutureCaloFlow}, we explore the combination of a MAF with an IAF to benefit from the best of both, known as Probability Density Distillation~\cite{2017arXiv171110433V}.

 \item For the family of transformations $z=f(x)$, we will use the monotonic rational quadratic splines (RQS) from \cite{NEURIPS2019_7ac71d43,10.1093/imanum/2.2.123} to further increase the expressivity of the normalizing flow.
 These are continuous functions with continuous first derivatives, which are defined in a piecewise manner on intervals in some bounded, square region $[-B,B]$ of $x$ and $z$ space, with the tail bound $B$ being a fixed hyperparameter, not parametrized with a neural network.
 (Outside of $[-B,B]$ the transformation is taken to be the identity mapping.)
 On each interval, the transformation is a rational quadratic function~\cite{NEURIPS2019_7ac71d43,10.1093/imanum/2.2.123},